 About the Department

 One of Europe’s most respected Archaeology departments, we are at the leading edge of modern day Archaeology.
 Our unique approach to archaeological research draws upon the integrated strengths of the humanities, natural and physical sciences.
-At Sheffield, you will find a dynamic and vibrant international community of archaeologists, committed to exploring the past and answering the big questions that help shape our future.

 World Archaeology: Made in Sheffield